 The contents of your overstuffed vanity and makeup bag are calling you.
 Can you hear them?!
 Cosmetics trap bacteria, which means you need to replace them regularly.
 You can avoid breakouts, eye infections, sties, and skin irritation when you properly edit/toss your makeup.

 Cosmetics are not required to have expiration dates.
 Once you open and start using the product the time starts.
 When was the last time you went through your makeup bag?
-Like your clothes, it’s important to go through your cosmetics at least a couple times a year.
+Like your clothes, it’s important to go through your cosmetics at least a couple of times a year.

 I’ve included tips to refresh your makeup bag – when in doubt what to look for when you edit, when to toss, and brush care.